Lutra-Fs/Lutra-Fs/README.md

 - 🔭 I’m currently working on Scoop inst config
-- 🌱 I’m currently learning Algroithms.
+- 🌱 I’m currently learning Software Engineering and Development
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...